Sindisil/lned/docs/user/manual.md

 run, lned is in command mode.
 In command mode, commands are read from standard input and executed to modify the current edit buffer.

+There are two major types of commands: editing commands, which may be undone, and immediate commands, which may not.

 When an input command is given (e.g., a(ppend) or i(nsert)), lned enters input mode.
 In this mode, standard input is written into the active edit buffer.
 Lines consist of text up to and including a line terminator, which